rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-0-implementations.md

 <!-- ======================================================================= -->
 ## non-trivial base orders

 The following will point out which end-tags can be guaranteed to exist in the context of a scope over a non-trivial base order.

 Note that, if the defining node of a scope is reached by an implementation, then that node is guaranteed to exist.
 Consequently, definitions can be made in regards to that defining node.
-The corresponding end-tag must, for obvious reasons, be subsequent to the start-tag of that defining node.
+The corresponding end-tag must obviously be subsequent to the start-tag of that defining node.

-(0) The first end-tag that could be used to define the default end of a scope over a non-trivial suborder is the end-tag of last subsequent descendant leaf of the scope's defining node.
-However, since a definition can not rely upon the existence of such a leaf, and since the same applies to any of the descendants of the defining node, the end-tag of the defining node is the very first end-tag a definition can rely upon to exist.
+(0) The first end-tag that could be used to define the default end of a scope over a non-trivial suborder is the end-tag of the last subsequent descendant leaf of the scope's defining node.
+However, since a definition can not rely on the existence of such a leaf, and since the same applies to any of the descendants of the defining node, the end-tag of the defining node is the first end-tag a definition can build upon.

-* the end-tag of the defining node
+* t1 - the end-tag of the defining node

-(1) If the defining node is **the doctree's root**, then the one and only end-tag that can be guaranteed to exist is the root's end-tag.
+(1) If the defining node is **the doctree's root**, then only the root's end-tag are guaranteed to exist is the root's end-tag.
 Because of that, the default scope over a non-trivial base order of the root must end in the root's end-tag.

-* the end-tag of the doctree's root
+* t1 - the end-tag of the doctree's root
+* note - t1 is equal to t2 and t3

-(2) If the defining node is **a child to the doctree's root**, then its end-tag and the end-tag of the doctree's root are guaranteed to exist.
+(2) If the defining node is **a child to the doctree's root**, then only its end-tag and the end-tag of the doctree's root are guaranteed to exist.

-* the end-tag of the defining node
+* t1 - the end-tag of the defining node
-* the end-tag of the doctree's root
+* t2 - the end-tag of the doctree's root
+* note - t2 is equal to t3

-(3) If the defining node is **a distant descendant to the doctree's root**, then its end-tag, the end-tag of its parent, and the end-tag of the doctree's root is guaranteed to exist.
+(3) If the defining node is **a distant descendant to the doctree's root**, then only its end-tag, the end-tag of its parent, and the end-tag of the doctree's root is guaranteed to exist.

-* the end-tag of the defining node
+* t1 - the end-tag of the defining node
-* the end-tag of its parent
+* t2 - the end-tag of its parent
-* the end-tag of the doctree's root
+* t3 - the end-tag of the doctree's root

-Note that the defining node's parent may be the doctree's root.
-Despite that, and similar to the existence of a child of the defining node, a definition can not rely upon the existence of any other end-tag.
+Note that, similar to the existence of a child of the defining node, the existence of any other end-tag can not be relied upon.

 <!-- ======================================================================= -->
-## remarks
+## remarks - four types of scopes only

 ```
 DTR --> DTU --> DTO --> DPR